 The Writing Placement Exam is required for all students on all campuses of WSU who want to enroll in English 100, 101, 104, or 105.

 Students who have received scores of four or above on the AP test in English will receive credit for English 101 and do not have to take the Writing Placement Exam.

 Students in the Honors College should contact their advisor or the Honors College for instructions on registering for English 298.

 Please note: WSU does not accept outside scores for placement in writing courses.
 If you want to enroll in English 100, 101, 104, or 105 you must take WSU's Writing Placement Exam.

-- is administered in person or online
+- is administered in person

 - requires students to bring two pens and their photo ID

 - allows two full hours to write the essays

 - provides a passage written at a level of sophistication common in college courses, and requires students to write about it with college-level intellectual strategies

 - is evaluated on how well students comprehend the passage as well as how their writing shows the characteristics of college-level writing skills (e.g. focus, organization, support, and proofreading abilities)